chef/chef-web-docs/chef_master/source/uninstall.rst

 -----------------------------------------------------
 Use the package manager for the platform on which Chef Push Jobs is installed to uninstall Chef Push Jobs.

-ChefDK
+Chef Workstation
 =====================================================
-ChefDK can be uninstalled using the steps below that are appropriate for the platform on which ChefDK is installed.
+Chef Workstation can be uninstalled using the steps below that are appropriate for the platform on which Chef Workstation is installed.

 Debian
 ----------------------------------------------------
-Use the following command to remove ChefDK on Debian-based platforms:
+Use the following command to remove Chef Workstation on Debian-based platforms:

 .. code-block:: bash

-   $ dpkg -P chefdk
+   $ dpkg -P chef-workstation

 macOS
 ----------------------------------------------------
-Use the following commands to remove ChefDK on macOS.
+Use the following commands to remove Chef Workstation on macOS.

 To remove installed files:

 .. code-block:: bash

-   $ sudo rm -rf /opt/chefdk
+   $ sudo rm -rf `/opt/chef-workstation

 To remove the system installation entry:

 .. code-block:: bash

-   $ sudo pkgutil --forget com.getchef.pkg.chefdk
+   $ sudo pkgutil --forget com.getchef.pkg.chef-workstation

 To remove symlinks: